 – Gastroenterol Hepatol (N Y)

-With gut motility not working properly, it allows room for SIBO to set in.
-If you experience frequent symptoms of SIBO such as chronic gastrointestinal distress, bloating, or diarrhea, please contact your physician.
+With gut motility not working correctly, it allows room for SIBO to set in.
+If you experience frequent symptoms of SIBO, such as chronic gastrointestinal distress, bloating, or diarrhea, please contact your physician.

 Microbiome Testing and SIBO

-A study with 30 cases who tested positive for SIBO via a Hydrogen Test was conducted.
+A study with 30 cases who tested positive for SIBO via a hydrogen breath test was conducted.
 Some volunteers were given probiotic treatments.
 While others were presented with a placebo .

 “93.3 per cent patients showed negative result of the HBT at the end of treatment in the study group compared to 66.7 per cent in the control group, showing the effectiveness of the probiotic treatment.”– Indian J Med Res.

 Since bacteria is causing your GI issues, you should get to the bottom of which intestinal flora is causing this disturbance.
-That way you can figure out how to get rid of bad bacteria in the gut and how to improve gut health naturally.
+That way, you can figure out how to get rid of harmful bacteria in the gut and how to improve gut health naturally.

 With microbiome testing, you use all the tools provided with the Thryve At-Home Gut Health Test Kit.
 Just mail your sample in the discreet and sterile vile and envelope we provide.
 Our specialists analyze the gut bacteria in your microbiome.
 We then formulate personalized probiotics based on the gut flora causing your SIBO.

 While we work on your SIBO plan of attack, you can get started yourself.
-Vegans, here are some tips to avoid SIBO.
+Vegans, here are some tips to avoid a diagnosis of SIBO.